TeamHackLG/local_manifest/README.md

 ---

-Use this 'repo sync' because it use "Parallel repo sync using ionice and SCHED_BATCH", after initialize of the environment:
+Use this 'repo sync' after initialize of the environment because "reposync: Parallel repo sync using ionice and SCHED_BATCH"

     reposync